-In connection with our application to list our common stock on the Nasdaq National Market, we intend to appoint three additional directors prior to this offering who will not be our employees or affiliated with management.
+In connection with our application to list our common stock on the Nasdaq National Market, we intend to appoint three additional directors within 90 days after the date of this offering who will not be our employees or affiliated with management.

 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and includes voting or investment power with respect to the securities.
-Except as otherwise indicated, the persons or entities listed below have sole voting and investment power with respect to all shares of common stock beneficially owned by them, except to the extent such power may be shared with a spouse.
+Except as otherwise indicated, the persons or entities listed below have sole voting and investment power with respect to all shares of common stock beneficially owned by them, except to the extent such

-PERCENT BENEFICIALLY OWNED(A) SHARES BENEFICIALLY
+PERCENT BENEFICIALLY OWNED(A) SHARES BENEFICIALLY OWNED PRIOR TO BEFORE AFTER NAME AND

-ADDRESS OFFERING OFFERING 5%
+ADDRESS OFFERING OFFERING

-STOCKHOLDERS: Charterhouse Equity Partners III, L.P. (b)
+Charterhouse Equity Partners III, L.P. (b)

 Bechtel(d)

-Boshart(e)397,972 1.7 1.3 Bruce A.
+Boshart(e)

 Cerullo(f)

 Dircks(g)

 Fagan(g)

-Hensel(h)
+Hensel(h)313,843 1.3 1.0 M. Fazle

 Husain(d)

 Anenberg(i)

+D. Westfall(k)

+(1)

-- Less than 1%. - (a) For purposes of this table, information as to the shares of common stock assumes, in the case of the column "After Offering," that the underwriters' over-allotment option is not exercised.
+(a) For purposes of this table, information as to the shares of common stock assumes, in the case of the column "After Offering," that the underwriters' over-allotment option is not exercised.
 In addition, a person or group of persons is deemed to have "beneficial ownership" of any shares of common stock when such person or persons has the right to acquire them within 60 days after the date of this prospectus.
 For purposes of computing the percentage of outstanding shares of common stock held by each person or group of persons named above, any shares which such person or persons have the right to acquire within 60 days after the date of this prospectus is deemed to be outstanding but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.

 - (b) The general partner of CEP III is CHUSA Equity Investors III, L.P., whose general partner is CEP III, Inc., a wholly owned subsidiary of Charterhouse.
 As a result of the foregoing, all of the shares held by CEP III would, for purposes of the Securities Exchange Act of 1934, be considered to be beneficially owned by Charterhouse. - (c) Consists of 7,096,909 shares owned by Morgan Stanley Dean Witter Capital Partners IV, L.P. and its related investment funds (collectively, "MSDWCP") and 780,893 shares owned by Morgan Stanley Venture Partners III, L.P. and its related investment funds (collectively, "MSVP").
 The general partner of MSDWCP is MSDW Capital Partners IV, LLC, the institutional managing member of which is MSDW Capital Partners IV, Inc. ("MSDWCP Inc."), a wholly owned subsidiary of Morgan Stanley Dean Witter & Co. ("MSDW").
-The general partner of MSVP is Morgan Stanley Venture Partners III, L.L.C. ("MSVP L.L.C."), the institutional managing member of which is Morgan Stanley Venture Capital III, Inc. ("MSVC Inc."), a wholly owned subsidiary of MSDW.
+The general partner of MSVP is Morgan Stanley Venture Partners III, L.L.C. ("MSVP L.L.C."), the institutional managing member of which is Morgan Stanley Venture Capital III, Inc. ("MSVC Inc."), a wholly owned subsidiary of MSDW. - (d) Karen H. Bechtel is a Managing Director of MSDWCP Inc. and Morgan Stanley & Co.
+Incorporated, ("MS & Co."), a wholly owned subsidiary of MSDW.
+M. Fazle Husain is an Executive Director of MSVC Inc. and MS & Co., and a managing member of MSVP L.L.C.
+Ms. Bechtel and Mr. Husain each disclaim beneficial ownership of the shares of common stock beneficially owned by the investment funds managed by Morgan Stanley Private Equity and its affiliates, except to the extent of any direct pecuniary interest therein. - (e) Includes 256,347 shares subject to options that are currently exercisable or exercisable within 60 days of the date of this prospectus.